2019 Essay Collection Competition

 January 1, 2019 – April 5, 2019

 The Cleveland State University Poetry Center welcomes submissions for our Essay Collection Competition; the winner will receive $1,000, publication, and a standard royalty contract.
-This year’s contest will be judged Renee by Gladman.
+This year’s contest will be judged Hanif Abdurraqib.

 1. All essay collections are welcome, regardless of author’s previous publications; manuscripts should be approximately 100-300 pages in length.
 Translations are not eligible.

-2. Intimate friends, relatives, or current and former students of Renee Gladman are not eligible to submit.
+2. Intimate friends, relatives, or current and former students of Hanif Abdurraqib are not eligible to submit.
 Faculty, staff, students, and alumni of Cleveland State University or the Northeast Ohio MFA Program (NEOMFA) are not eligible to submit their work.

 Guidelines & Notes

-1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are no longer eligible).
+1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are not eligible).

 2. There is a $28 reading fee, which must be paid through Submittable.
-This year, as a token of our appreciation for your readership and support of innovative literary publishing we will mail each writer a book from our 2017 spring catalog (which will include these titles).
-Books will ship in April; please make sure that the address listed in your Submittable account is up to date.
+As a token of our appreciation for your readership and support of innovative literary publishing we will mail each writer a recent book from our catalog.
+Please make sure that the address listed in your Submittable account is up to date.